-A Suspected Technical Support Phone Scam refers to the act of a third party (usually unaffiliated with a software vendor) who may attempt to take advantage of an unsuspecting user's concerns about malware, virus infections and other online threats in order to make money.
+A Suspected Third Party Technical Support Scam is an act of a third party (usually unaffiliated with a software vendor) who may attempt to take advantage of an unsuspecting user's concerns about malware, virus infections and other online threats in order to make money.
 The most common way that these scammers try and lure their victims is by making unsolicited phone calls or through the use of false advertisements to gain control of one's computer.
 In many cases the third party may misrepresent themselves or their company by claiming to be the original software vendor or an official support agent or representative.

 The would-be scammers will make unsolicited calls to their target several times, claiming they are technical support representatives from well-known software companies (e.g. Microsoft or security antivirus companies like Norton, McAfee or even Trend Micro).
 Other methods may include advertising technical support on the web offering to fix computer problems or sell software licenses.
 These representatives will try to convince users into believing that they can fix issues or malware problems and often request that you allow remote access to your computer.
 Once this remote access has been established, these third parties have the freedom to install malware of their own or perform other malicious activities to essentially hijack your computer and hold it for ransom unless they are paid a certain “fee” for services.